brycejohnston/awesome-agriculture/README.md

 ## Data Standardization, Interoperability and APIs

 * [AgGateway’s ADAPT Toolkit](https://adaptframework.org) - Open Source project providing tools to simplify communication between growers, their machines, and their partners
+* [OADA](https://github.com/oada) - The Open Ag Data Alliance is an open project designed to bring interoperability, security, and privacy to agricultural data.

 ### Tools for working with Proprietary  APIs and Data